 “For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”– Mark 10:45 (ESV)

 Jesus’ service was rooted in love, not image or obligation.
 When your role feels small, remember the Savior’s pathway: downward, gentle, and life-giving.
-Serving is not less spiritual than leading; it is often where Christ-likeness grows deep.
+Serving is just as spiritual as leading small groups, and it is often where Christ-likeness grows deep.

 “Whatever you do, work heartily, as for the Lord and not for men.”– Colossians 3:23 (ESV)